Assisted Hatching is the process of helping the embryo break its hardened shell with a laser, so it can implant easier in the uterus.

-The eggs - as well as the embryo - is surrounded and protected by a shell, the zona pellucida.
+The embryo is surrounded and protected by a shell called the zona pellucida.
 Shortly before the embryo nests in the uterine mucosa, the zona pellucida opens - with the help of special enzymes and with the pressure of the embryo's growth - and the embryo "hatches".

 A theory exists that by thinning or opening of the zona pellucida, the hatching of the embryo would be eased.
 Nowadays the safest method for partially thinning the zona pellucida is the laser technique.
 If required, this can be carried out in the in the fertilty clinic of your choice in a routine procedure.